Artificial-Noise-Aided Secure Near-Field MIMO With Fluid Antenna Systems: Introduction

 Fluid antenna (FA) technology \cite{Zhang2025UNISAC,Zhang2025FARDIM,Zhang2025SF_FAMA} enables dynamic repositioning of the radiating element or active port within a compact region, thereby creating position-domain diversity on top of conventional spatial and pattern diversity and offering a flexible means to combat fading, interference, and eavesdropping with compact hardware.
 Recent studies have started to exploit this capability for secure and covert communications.
 In \cite{FAS_Secure_Covert}, FA-enabled transceivers are used to enhance secrecy and covertness by opportunistically selecting favorable antenna positions.
-Continuous-trajectory FA index modulation \cite{Zhang2024RDRSM,Li2025SSK_PAS} is introduced in \cite{Liu2025IM_CT_FAS} to embed covert information into the antenna trajectory, while \cite{FAS_Secrecy_Analysis} provides secrecy performance analysis of FA-assisted wiretap channels under spatial correlation.
+Continuous-trajectory FA index modulation \cite{Zhang2024RDRSM} is introduced in \cite{Liu2025IM_CT_FAS} to embed covert information into the antenna trajectory, while \cite{FAS_Secrecy_Analysis} provides secrecy performance analysis of FA-assisted wiretap channels under spatial correlation.
 The integration of reconfigurable intelligent surfaces (RIS) with FA is examined in \cite{RIS_FAS_Secrecy}, showing additional gains from joint reflection and position diversity, and \cite{CUMA_Compact_Ultra_Massive} demonstrates that compact ultra-massive FA arrays can support reliable and secure multiuser transmission via port selection and interference shaping.
 Furthermore, trajectory- and geometry-aware FA designs are investigated in \cite{Trajectory_FA_Secure,Chen2025FA_3D_Covert_Jamming}, where mechanical or three-dimensional FA movement is optimized and combined with friendly jamming to reinforce secure or covert links.
+Recent studies have also investigated geometry-aware fluid antenna array design under finite-aperture constraints, establishing analytical performance limits and practical placement algorithms \cite{Zhang2026FiniteFA}.
 These works collectively confirm that FA can effectively enhance PLS by enriching the available DoF through spatial and positional reconfiguration.